 Colin Jordan, ‘Union Movement & League of Empire Loyalists’, Combat, 9 (December, 1960), p.
 4.

 John Bean, ‘Them or Us?’, Combat, 2 (January-March, 1959), p.
 1;‘Why Wilson Opposes Investment in Dominions’, Spearhead, 12 (July, 1966), p.
 2.;‘Principles of the N.L.P.’, Combat, 1 (Autumn, 1958); ‘The British National’, Combat, 6 (May-June, 1960), pp. 4-5; A.K.
 Chesterton, ‘Tomorrow – A Plan for British Society’, Candour, 14, 390 (14 April, 1961), pp. 113-116; John Tyndall, ‘The Meaning of Greater Britain’, Spearhead, 8 (July 1965), p.
 6.

 ‘National Labour in Action’, Combat, 1 (Autumn, 1958).

 ‘Objectives of the National Front’, Combat, 40 (Spring, 1967), p.
 7.

 In terms of very recent examples, see Trump’s message of solidarity to white South African farmersthen echoed by Nigel Farage.

-Mr Liam J. Liburd is an Early Career Researcher Fellow at CARR, and a Doctoral candidate at the Department of History at the University of Sheffield.
+Mr Liam J. Liburd is a Doctoral Fellow at CARR, and a Doctoral candidate at the Department of History at the University of Sheffield.
 See his profile here.

 © Liam J. Liburd.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).